Ichimonji10/elts/README.rst

 This section isn't requred reading, but if you really want to understand why the project is laid out as it is, read on.

-This project is currently housed in a subversion repository, and the branches, tags, and trunk folders are used in the usual way.
-If you don't understand how branching under subversion works, read `Version Control with Subversion`_.

 code
 ----